LukBude/storefront-backend/README.md

    The information about the database has to be consistent with the information provided inside the docker-compose.yml.
    Feel free to use different database names or username and password combinations.

-4. Once you are done, open a console inside the root folder of the storefront-backend repository and execute the command " db-migrate up".
+4. Once you are done, open a console inside the root folder of the storefront-backend repository and execute the command "db-migrate up".
    This will create the necessary database tables inside the PostgreSQL database.

 ## Testing the REST API